Paolo Banchero NBA Preview vs. the Bulls

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we look at Banchero's stats and trends to help you find the most appealing prop bets.
+Below we will dive into Banchero's stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.